urllib3/urllib3/docs/advanced-usage.rst

 Calls to :meth:`~response.HTTPResponse.read()` will block until more response data is available.

+    >>> import io
     >>> reader = io.BufferedReader(r, 8)
     >>> reader.read(4)
     >>> r.release_conn()

-You can use this file-like objects to do things like decode the content using :mod:`codecs`::
+You can use this file-like object to do things like decode the content using :mod:`codecs`::

     >>> import codecs